Lewis Hayden: Vigilance Committee

 In American National Biography, Roy E. Finkenbine wrote:

-After the passage of the Fugitive Slave Act of 1850, Hayden worked tirelessly to fight its enforcement ...
-As a member of the executive board of the Boston Vigilance Committee, which was created to aid and protect fugitive slaves in the city, he often functioned as a liaison between white and black activists, including members of the Twelfth Baptist Church, to which he belonged.
-He personally fed and housed hundreds of runaways and used his clothing store to outfit many more.

 Hayden was one of the men who helped rescue fugitive slave Shadrach Minkins from federal custody in 1851.
 For that action, he was arrested and tried, but his prosecution resulted in a hung jury.
-He played significant roles in the attempted rescue of Anthony Burns and in resisting legal authorities in the case of Thomas Sims.
+He played significant roles in the attempted rescue of Anthony Burns and in resisting legal authorities in the case of Thomas Sims, and is believed to have shot and killed U.S. Marshal James Batchelder.

 In addition, Hayden contributed money to abolitionist John Brown, in preparation for his raid on Harper's Ferry.

 Political activities

-Hayden was a longtime supporter of John A. Andrew, who became governor in 1861.
+Hayden was a longtime supporter of John A. Andrew, who became Massachusetts governor in 1861.
 In his book, The Negro in the Civil War, Benjamin Quarles noted the men's relationship:

-Hayden had been the first to suggest to John A. Andrew that he run for governor; on Thanksgiving Day in 1862 Governor Andrew was to come down from Beacon Hill and have turkey dinner at the Haydens.

 Hayden was appointed to a patronage position as a messenger in the Secretary of State's office.

 In 1873, Hayden was elected to one term as a representative from Boston to the lower house of the Massachusetts General Court.
 He supported the movement to erect a statue in honor of Crispus Attucks, a black and Native American man who was the first person killed in the Boston Massacre, at the beginning of the American Revolution.
 According to The Boston Herald, Hayden was in frail health during the "unveiling of the monument" ceremony and was unable to attend it in 1888, and the event was attended by many of Hayden's friends that gave him victory cheers at the event.